lohvht/react-redux-tutorial/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-# React Tutorial
+# Simple React Redux Tutorial

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+This is a modified version of the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+The example app has been modified to use Redux.

 ## To use